muhammadeid172/minimus_exercise/solution/NOTES.md

 ```

 The tests demonstrate runtime behavior using both normal and malicious YAML inputs, using both patched and unpatched packages.
+The vulnerable script performs the same flow, except that it uses `dasel-vulnerable.yaml`, which does not apply the CVE-2026-33320 patch.

 ---